 Preparation of MacConkey Agar

-- Suspend 50 grams of MacConkey agar powder (see the instruction of the manufacturer) in 1 Litre of purified water and mix thoroughly.
+- Weigh and suspend 50 grams of MacConkey agar powder in 1 Litre of purified water and mix thoroughly.
 Read and follow the instruction of the manufacturer if you have purchased dehydrated agar media from a commercial supplier.

 - Heat with frequent agitation and boil for 1 minute to completely dissolve the powder.